Is the Greatest Book List Worth it? Partly Yes and Mostly No.

 Negative points of that site:

-2. In the ranks of the books from only few lists, there are often 1000 books by a single rank.
-You could just list them without rank to have the same effect.
+2. When books appear only in a few lists, it leads often to 1000 books occupying a single rank.
+Listing them without rank would have the same effect.

-7. The list is very much English-centered.
-As their list from which they copied are mostly in English, non-English books are not represented well.
+8. The list is very much English-centered.
+It seems their lists from which they copied were mostly in English, non-English books are not represented well which therefore makes their ranking mechanism useless.

 Good points of that site:

-1. You could download the full list, it just takes you 176 copy and pastes with 120 books each.
+1. You can download the full list, it just takes you 176 copy and pastes with 120 books each.

 It seems that the site mainly exists to make referral money from sending you to Amazon or other online bookstores.